by Khana Dias

 - We live in a world of many processed snacks so even though we kept most of his food intake to a healthy one however snacks was a different story.
 Still working on that one!

-- Cupping Therapy (This is a therapy that my mom used to do on me when I was a little girl to help me get over bronchitis or any respiratory issues that I would get every winter, yes I was one of those always sick kids in the family)
+- Cupping Therapy (This is a therapy that my mom used to do on me when I was little to help me get over bronchitis or any respiratory issues that I would get every winter, yes I was one of those always sick kids in the family)

 - Did a Raindrop technique on his feet using 9 different essential oils on each foot.